usatiuk/dhfs/README.md

 This is a simple wrapper around the jar/web ui distribution that allows you to run/stop the DHFS server in the background, and update itself (hopefully!)

-## How to use it and how it works?
+## How to use it?

-TODO 😁
+Unpack the run-wrapper and run the `run` script.
+The filesystem should be mounted to the `fuse` folder in the run-wrapper root directory.

+Then, a web interface will be available at `losthost:8080`, that can be used to connect with other peers.